lots of computer repairs experience in Sydney

 Your laptop's workspace can make or break its cooling efficiency.
 A hot environment might still affect your laptop's internal fan.

 To avoid these types of scenarios, try rearranging your workspace to avoid direct sunlight and ensure proper ventilation.
-I always tell clients: if you're comfortable in your workspace, your laptop probably is too.
+In fact i always tell clients: if you're comfortable in your workspace, your laptop probably is too.

 Get In Touch